torque-project/torque/README.md

 in the project root to get a docker container with a built torque environment.

+    cd torque
+    . ./activate
+    target/Linux_unknown/bin/booti bin/repl

+will get you into a repl that compiles to native code.
+Note that the repl has to get bootstrapped every time right now, it might take a couple of seconds, since all of `clojure.core` has to be compiled on each startup.

 ## Build

 The toolchain currently works on Ubuntu and OS X. Make sure that LLVM 18.0+ is